ayoubkhan558/html-css-to-bricks-react-app/README.md

-# HTML to Bricks - Bricks Structure Generator
+# Code2Bricks - HTML CSS JS to Bricks

 This tool is designed to help Bricks Builder users quickly convert their existing HTML/CSS/JS into the proper JSON structure that Bricks Builder can import, saving significant development time when migrating or creating new templates.